 REPROCELL is a life science company that provides products and services - primarily in regenerative medicine and drug discovery — focused around human data, human tissue systems, and human-engineered tissue models.

 We were one of the first companies to commercialize a particular type of stem cell called "induced pluripotent stem cells" which are taken from adult tissue and reprogrammed back into stem cells.
-It's been a very successful Japanese company in that field.
+It has been a very successful Japanese company in that field.
 REPROCELL has acquired a number of complementary businesses in the past five or six years around the stem cell and human tissue research space - all linked by a common theme of human data and human-relevant test systems.

 Our group headquarters are in Yokohama in Japan, but our human tissue testing services are based in Glasgow.
 REPROCELL also has labs in Maryland, USA, and Hyderabad, India.
 It's a truly global business.